squarism/squarism.github.io/_posts/2013-09-13-dry-methods-with-ruby-blocks.markdown

 end
 {% endhighlight %}

-<p>This is kind of nice!
+This is kind of nice!
 You can get more than one thing done at a time and it doesn't require a lot of temporary variables.
 Let's see if we can use blocks like this.
 We'll get to blocks in a miniute.
-Let's first refactor a little bit first.</p>
+Let's first refactor a little bit first.

-<h2>The Fix</h2>
+## The Fix

-<p>There's a certain similarity between the two selects.
+There's a certain similarity between the two selects.
 We really want to get "admins" and "project people" all together, so let's just do that.
 We'll create two methods that essentially replace the instance methods but can be used in the future for other rules.
-We'll call them .with_roles and .with_projects.</p>
+We'll call them .with_roles and .with_projects.

 {% highlight ruby %}
 def with_roles(results, role)